somefunAgba/autosgm/README.md

 **Calling an AutoSGM implementation**

 Load an AutoSGM implementation.
-(This assumes this library, was git cloned to an `opts`` directory on the root path of your project.)
+(This assumes this library, was directly git cloned to the root path of your project.)
 ```
 ...
 import opts.autosgm as AutoSGM